Death or disability of a former employee

 problem.
 Use the magic word "escalate."

 is the legal Summary Plan Description (SPD).
+It includes plan details and an address at the employer for appeals.
 The current SPD takes

 precedence over any other written, online, or verbal information you